Active Ionic Fluxes Induce Symmetry Breaking in Charge-Patterned Nanochannels

-Here we characterize a charge-patterned nanochannel with active boundaries that emit and absorb cations.
+Here, we characterize a charge-patterned nanochannel with active boundaries that emit and absorb cations.
 We focus on symmetric configurations, in which the charge pattern and the active boundary patches are spatially aligned.
-We consider a symmetric aqueous electrolyte at room temperature $T=293$ K, with diffusivities \(D_{\pm} \approx 1\times 10^{-9}\,\mathrm{m^2/s}\), relative permitivity $\varepsilon_r=80$, solvent viscosity \(\eta = 1\,\mathrm{mPa\cdot s}\) and a typical slip length \(l_s = 20\,\mathrm{nm}\), which yields a Bjerrum length of $l_B=e_0^2/4{\pi}k_BT\varepsilon\sim0.71$ nm.
+We consider a symmetric aqueous electrolyte at room temperature, $T=293~{\rm K}$, with diffusivities $D_\pm\simeq 10^{-9}~{\rm m^2/s}$, relative permittivity $\varepsilon_r=80$, dielectric permittivity $\varepsilon_w=\varepsilon_r\varepsilon_0$, solvent viscosity $\eta=1~{\rm mPa\,s}$, and a typical slip length $\ell_s=20~{\rm nm}$.
+For the bulk ion concentration $\rho_0=100~{\rm mM}$, the Debye length is $\lambda_D=(\varepsilon_w k_BT/e_0^2\rho_0)^{1/2}\simeq 1~{\rm nm}$.
 The electrolyte is embedded in a nanochannel of length \(L = 25.9\,\mathrm{nm}\) and width \(w = 10.32\,\mathrm{nm}\) with an alternating surface charge pattern of positively and negatively charged patches, each of length \(l_q\), giving a total charged area fraction with respect to the channel area of \(f_q = 2l_q/L\).
 An active cationic flux pattern, spatially aligned with the charge pattern, alternates ion injection and absorption over regions of length \(l_f\), corresponding to an active fraction \(f_c = 2l_f/L\).
-Unless otherwise stated, we set \(f_q = 0.8\) and \(f_c = 0.5\).
-We set the center of the channel at the origin along the x direction.
-Both the centers of the positive charge patch and the active injection region match the center of the channel, while the center of the negative patch and the absorption region are at the boundaries.
+Unless otherwise stated, we set \(f_q = 0.8\) and \(f_c = 0.5\). {We place the center of the positively charged patch at $x=0$, matching the center of the injection region, while the centers of the alternating negative patches and absorption regions lie at $x=\pm L/2$, where boundary conditions are applied.}

-For the particle-based simulations, we use Dissipative Particle Dynamics with Solvent (DPDS) \cite{curk2024dpd}.
-The unit length is \(\lambda = 0.645\,\mathrm{nm}\), corresponding to the hydrated ion diameter.
-The DPD fluid has the standard number density \(\rho_s = 3/\lambda\) and hydrodynamic coupling \(\gamma = 4.5\sqrt{k_B T \tau}/\lambda^2\), where \(\tau = 0.029\,\mathrm{ns}\) is the characteristic time scale.
-To match the target diffusivity, the ion–fluid dissipative coupling is set to \(\gamma_{\mathrm{ion}} = 5\gamma\), resulting in \(D_\pm = 1\times 10^{-9}\,\mathrm{m^2/s}\).
-The walls consist of immobilized DPD particles with wall–fluid friction \(\gamma_w = 0.005\gamma\), chosen to reproduce the desired slip length \cite{curk2024dpd}.
-Active fluxes are imposed by randomly inserting and removing $N$ cations every $k$ timesteps at the channel boundaries in the active regions of area $A$.
-This procedure yields a well-defined ionic flux $ j_{+} ={N}/{A\,k\,\mathrm{d}t},$ while maintaining overall electroneutrality.
-For increasing ionic fluxes, If emission of ions cannot be compensated by absorption, therefore breaking electroneutrality, the simulations are classified as unstable (see SI for implementation details).